 Concept of a “Single Source of Truth” is still coming into focus

 Improvements in tools are just one indicator of more significant positive changes in our industry.
 The inmates are no longer running the asylum as it were.
 Great design and user experience is now a baseline expectation.
 Designers no longer have to spend time ‘selling’ its fundamental value within a healthy organization.
-That has allowed the discussion to shift to more important aspects such as: how can design and deliver together in iterative and innovative ways?
+That has allowed the discussion to shift to more important aspects such as: how can we design and deliver together in iterative and innovative ways?

 There’s been a lot of attention to UI design (and brand) systems in 2017.
 Challenges are still being worked out around the concept of a “single source of truth” when it comes to such systems.
 At the moment, it feels like current solutions are still optimized for a from-zero-to-version-1 scenario.
 It works well when a new design system is initially created in a static visual design tool, approved and then handed off to web or app developers for reference in coding the initial release.